Best Clinic for Pulmonary Embolism Treatment

-A pulmonary embolism is a blood clot that forms in a vein, travels through your bloodstream, and lodges in your lungs.
-A pulmonary embolism is a medical emergency because a large embolism, or sometimes many repeated smaller ones, can be fatal in a short time.
-Normally, your blood flows from the right side of your heart to your lungs, where it picks up oxygen.
+A Pulmonary embolism Thrombolysis is a blood clot that forms in a vein, travels through your blood and lodges in lungs.
+A pulmonary embolism is a medical emergency as a result of out sized embolism or sometimes many repeated smaller ones, will be fatal in a short time.
+Normally, blood flows from the right side of heart to the lungs, where it picks up oxygen.

-The left side of your heart then pumps this oxygen-rich blood through a system of blood vessels called arteries.
-Once your blood has delivered the oxygen to various parts of your body, it enters another network of blood vessels called the veins.
-Your veins carry the now oxygen-poor blood back to your heart, which pumps your blood to your lungs to pick up oxygen again.
-If a blood clot forms in a vein, commonly a deep vein in your leg, it can move with the blood flow back to your lungs and lodge there.
+The left side of heart then pumps this oxygen-rich blood through an arrangement of blood vessels called arteries.
+Once the blood has delivered the oxygen to different parts of the body, it enters another network of blood vessels known as veins.
+Veins carry the now oxygen-poor blood back to the heart, which pumps blood to lungs to pick up oxygen again.
+If a blood clot forms in a vein, commonly a deep vein in leg, it can move with the blood flow back to your lungs and lodge there.
 This blood clot is called a pulmonary embolism.

 - Chest x-ray